 Can Bed Bugs Live in Wood Floor

-Unfortunately, any exterminator will tell you that a wooden floor, particularly hardwood floors is possibly the worst choice of flooring for a bed bug prone home or location.
+Unfortunately, any pest control technician will tell you that a wooden floor, particularly hardwood floors is possibly the worst choice of flooring for a bed bug prone home or location.
 It is not so much the wood itself that is attracting the critters but the bountiful hiding places that it offers.

 Wooden floors generally have numerous joints, cracks, unfinished wood, knot holes and imperfections which make great hiding places for bed bugs.
-Changing flooring is an extreme measure that is rarely recommended although a wood floor will definitely give the exterminator a real challenge.
+Changing flooring is an extreme measure that is rarely recommended although a wood floor will definitely give the pest control technician a real challenge.

 Some DIY enthusiasts recommend vacuuming or steaming the floors.
 These are both logical solutions that may work in other situations except some of the cracks may be too deep.
 The temperature needed to kill bed bugs (at least 122 degrees Fahrenheit) couldn’t possibly reach most of these bugs as they tend to tuck away as far as possible.

 A better solution might be to fill larger cracks with clear silicone caulk and smaller ones with food grade diatomaceous earth.
 The former essentially seals the bugs in while the latter kills them.
 This is, of course, a long-shot since the cracks are too numerous for you to seal and treat each one successfully.
-You may have no choice but to call in an exterminator.
+You may have no choice but to call in a pest control technician.